-Selection of Applicants for Associate Degree Programs (p.
-12) Selection of Applicants for Baccalaureate Degree Programs (p.
-16) International Applicants (p.
-18) Special Assistance (p.
-19) Visiting Students (p.
-19) Additional Information (p.
-20)
+- 14 Selection of Applicants for Associate Degree Programs

+- 19 Selection of Applicants for Baccalaureate Degree Programs

+- 21 International Applicants

+- 21 Special Assistance

+- 22 Visiting Students

+- 23 Additional Information

 Selection of Applicants for Associate Degree Programs

 FIT is a public institution that prepares students for a wide range of careers in creative business and design professions.
 Academic accomplishments, achievements that predict success on the college level, and demonstrated talent are factors that the Admissions Committee considers when evaluating applications.
 All applicants-whether intending to study full-time or part-time-must meet the same admissions standards.